emqx/emqx-docs/en_US/access-control/authz/http.md

 3. Follow the instructions below to do the configuration.

-   **HTTP** section: <!--a brief description of what is being configured here.-->
+   **HTTP**: Configure the HTTP request method, the IP address and request headers here.

    - **Request Method**: Select the HTTP request method, optional values: `GET`, `POST`.
    - **URL**: Enter the IP address of the HTTP application.
    - **Headers** (optional): Configure the HTTP request headers. <!--The key, value, and add of this content.-->

-   **Connection Configuration** section:  In this section, configure concurrent connections, connection timeout, maximum HTTP requests, and request timeout.
+   **Connection Configuration**: Configure concurrent connections, connection timeout, maximum HTTP requests, and request timeout.

    - **Pool size** (optional): Integer, specifies the number of concurrent connections from EMQX nodes to external HTTP servers; default value: **8**. <!--Is there a range?-->
    - **Connection Timeout** (optional): Enter the duration to wait for a connection timeout, with optional units: **hours**, **minutes**, **seconds**, **milliseconds**.